Managing spikes in demand by putting tennis in the Cloud

 Key outcomes for Tennis Australia:

-- Can now easily and affordably adjust their IT resources according to fluctuations in traffic and user demand, year-round.
+- Can now easily adjust their IT resources according to fluctuations in web traffic and user demand.

-- Able to now free up operational budget for new investment thanks to leveraging virtualisation, energy efficiency, standardisation and automation.
+- Able to leverage virtualisation, energy efficiency, standardisation and automation.

 - Can rely on an improved disaster recovery solution that locates back-up systems in separate facilities.

-- Page views have increased by 42%, while cost per page view has decreased by 34%.
+- Since 2008, page views to the private cloud have grown by 68%, while the cost of each page view has dropped by 43%.

 - Additional input, including unstructured data from Twitter commentary, has helped to increase the accuracy of demand predictions for the hosting infrastructure.